Stateful Data Flow Beta Build composable event-driven data pipelines in minutes.

 Connectors serve to transmit data into or out of your cluster, configurable via a YAML file.

-Utilizing InfinyOn Cloud for managing connectors centralizes your data pipelines, both locally and on the cloud.
+Utilizing InfinyOn Cloud for managing connectors centralizes your dataflows, both locally and on the cloud.

 Manage your connectors efficiently with the fluvio cloud connector CLI.